JNgu24000/SpotifyApp/README.md

 Another major problem I grappled with was how to have the data from the Spotify API be available for use for app.py, since I had to return multiple fields at once.
 To alleviate this, I put the elements into a list and had app.py pull from each element on the list (since each index refers to a certain piece of information).

-One of the major flaws of the project actually comes from utilizing the Genius Search API; no matter how many fields I closely enter into the function to return the lyrics, it will always return the incorrect URL, and this will persist even when utilizing parameters from the Spotify API.
-As of this writing I possess no idea how to make the result more accurate considering I always input the name of the song and the artist every time and only become successful less than half the time.

 If there was one way I would do to improve this project in general was probably take more time, since due to physical health reason I was unable to work on this project for as long as I would've been comfortable with, but am hopeful to apply this improvement on more projects.